 Know how to inquire about suicidal intent and desire

 Know how to engage and assist a suicidal colleague or co-worker

-From the 6-hour certificate program, participants should be able to:
+From the full 8-hour certificate program, participants should be able to:

 Understand suicide as a major public health problem.